claygeo/whiteboard-dashboard/README.md

 # Whiteboard Project

 A React and Electron desktop application designed for batch tracking, integrated with Supabase for robust data storage.
-Developed as a demo for Curaleaf, this app enables tracking of batch details, calculates takt-time metrics, and provides a dashboard for real-time production monitoring https://github.com/claygeo/whiteboard-dashboard-visual.
+Developed as a demo for Curaleaf, this app enables tracking of batch details, calculates takt-time metrics, and provides a dashboard for real-time production monitoring. https://github.com/claygeo/whiteboard-dashboard-visual

 ## Table of Contents